24/7 Admissions | Call Now: (800) 939-6636

 Residential Treatment vs. Intensive Sober Living Program

-As one of our women’s sober living outpatient programs, our intensive outpatient program also uses the Matrix Model.
-This is a researched, evidenced-based approach that recognizes the diversity and individuality of each patient’s stage in recovery.
+Many women’s sober living programs use the Matrix Model, a researched, evidenced-based approach that recognizes the diversity and individuality of each client’s stage in recovery.

 The Matrix Model is a structured 16-week addiction treatment program featuring: